-On the basis of these elements, Afyren Neoxy initially recorded an intangible asset with a present value of €10.6 million corresponding to 23 years of licence fees (3 years since its granting and 20 years of production), of which €7.5 million was paid in advance for the first 10 years.
-The outstanding balance is recorded as fixed asset liabilities for €4.5 million as of 31 December 2023 (compared with €4.2 million as of 31 December 2022).
+On the basis of these factors, Afyren Neoxy initially recorded an intangible asset with a present value of €10.6 million corresponding to 23 years of licence fees (3 years since its granting + 20 years of production), of which €7.5 million was paid in advance for the first 10 years.
+The outstanding balance of €4.8 million at 31 December 2024 (compared with €4.5 million at 31 December 2023) is included under fixed asset liabilities.

 The license is amortised over a period of 23 years, i.e. an annual expense of €0.5 million.
-In addition, an interest expense related to the accretion of this debt is recorded in financial expenses, i.e. €6.7 million over 23 years with insignificant annual amounts in 2023 and 2022.
+In addition, an interest expense related to the accretion of this debt is recorded in financial expenses, i.e. €6.7 million over 23 years with insignificant annual amounts in 2024 and 2023.

-BIO BASED INDUSTRIES (BBI) GRANT:
+Bio Based Industries (BBI) grant: